Kaohsiung: Elections

+In the 2020 presidential election, Tsai-Ing Wen won a record amount of votes, surpassing one million votes for the first time by a presidential candidate in the city.

 Subdivisions

 Kaohsiung is divided into 38 districts, three of which are mountain indigenous districts.
 There are a total of 651 villages in which each village is subdivided into neighborhoods (鄰).
 There are 18,584 neighborhoods in Kaohsiung City.
 Lingya and Fongshan districts are the administrative centers of the city while Lingya and Sinsing Districts are the two most densely populated districts of the city.
 Kaohsiung has the most numbers of districts among other special municipalities in Taiwan.